Kicksecure/security-misc/README.md

   Satellite Systems (GNSS).

 - Optional - Intel Management Engine (ME): Provides some disabling of the interface between the Intel ME and the OS.
-May lead to breakages in places such as security, power management, display, and DRM.
+May lead to breakages in places such as firmware updates, security, power management, display, and DRM.
 See discussion: https://github.com/Kicksecure/security-misc/issues/239

-- Intel Platform Monitoring Technology Telemetry (PMT): Disable some functionality of the Intel PMT components.
+- Intel Platform Monitoring Technology (PMT) Telemetry: Disable some functionality of the Intel PMT components.

 - Network File Systems: Disable uncommon and legacy network file systems.